 Yet the key was gone.

-I was at once plunged back into that old feeling of madness, that I live in some kind of sick alternate reality that others don’t inhabit.
+I was at once plunged back into that old feeling of madness, that I live in some kind of sick alternate reality others don’t inhabit.
 I remembered every mocking or contemptuous comment I’d ever heard about my sensitivity, my intuition, my imagination, and my drama.
 I thought about how disconnected and isolated I’ve often felt; crazy people are, after all, impossibly difficult to deal with.
 I remembered the terrible confusion of having a clear memory but being told it never happened, I made it up.
 And what kind of a monster would make up such disloyal, ugly lies?

 All the work I’ve done in the last decade; my creative life; the processing, healing, and reclaiming of myself and my power, were swept away as if they’d never happened.
 I was not to be trusted, and I couldn’t trust myself.
 In fairness to my coworkers, students, pool patrons and patients, and most of all my partner, I should crawl away, institutionalize myself, disappear.